Westown in Milwaukee in Milwaukee County, Wisconsin — The American Midwest (Great Lakes)

 Birthplace of the American League

 Erected 2000 by Society for American Baseball Research, The Milwaukee Journal Sentinel and The Milwaukee County Historical Society.
-This marker was dedicated in the centennial year of Major League Baseball’s Junior Circuit.
+This marker was dedicated in the centennial year of Major League Baseballs Junior Circuit.

 Location.
 43° 2.512′ N, 87° 54.879′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in Westown.
-Marker is at the intersection of North Old World 3rd Street and West Kilbourn Avenue, on the right when traveling south on North Old World 3rd Street.
+It is at the intersection of North Old World 3rd Street and West Kilbourn Avenue, on the right when traveling south on North Old World 3rd Street.
 Located on the northwest corner on the fourth fence post from the corner.
 Fence encloses a parking lot of the Milwaukee Journal Sentinel.
 Touch for map.
 Marker is in this post office area: Milwaukee WI 53203, United States of America.
 Touch for directions.